MWein/CSC-478-Project-API/documentation/movieManagement.md

 **Protocol**: POST

 **Description**: Returns an array of movies filtered by upc and title.
 If upc and title are not passed, all movies in the database are returned.
-It is recommended that upc or title are sent, but not both.
+If UPC and Title are sent, UPC will be used.

 **Permissions**: Admin, Manager, Employee